-Wife left Husband during the years-long and resource-depleting pendency of Cases 1 and 2, and just days after learning that Husband likely could not conceive children with her.
-Wife texted others that she loved Husband while surreptitiously emptying the couple’s joint bank account and using other marital assets to move to an Alabama property she’d previously asked Husband to help her buy.
-Two days before Wife left, her Vermont-based Aunt placed a down payment on the AL property, and less than 2 months later, Wife filed for divorce and Aunt bought the property despite that Aunt never moved there (Wife did).
-Wife falsely swore in her Complaint that they’d been separated more than the statutorily-required 6 months, and at Trial she fraudulently testified that she’d signed a Settlement Agreement (SA) in Case 2 to stop what was already $100K in still-running litigation costs from it.
-(Seven months after the separation and two before Trial, Husband paid $15K to settle Case 1; Wife contributed $0).
+Wife left Husband during the years-long pendency of the ethics claims and Cases 1 and 2 themselves, and she did so just days after learning from doctors they’d consulted that Husband likely could not have children with her.
+Wife texted her Sister-in-Law that she loved Husband while surreptitiously emptying their joint bank account and using other marital assets to move to (and possibly buy) an Alabama property she’d asked Husband to help her buy (and that her Vermont-based Aunt bought less than 2 months after Wife left).
+Wife falsely swore in her near-concurrent Complaint that they’d already been separated the required 6 months, and she fraudulently testified that she’d signed a Settlement Agreement (SA) to stop the Case 2 litigation costs she’d left Husband to continue to incur.
+But rather than help Husband settle, Wife hired separate counsel whose emails show withheld Wife’s signature in an effort to coerce Husband’s testimony in the divorce.
+(Exhibits S)

-Husband nevertheless appealed, but — for reasons that remain unexplained — the Courts’ Appeal Volume (AV) omits 11 of Husband’s admitted Exhibits (and included all 14 of Wife’s Exhibits though none was admitted).
-Husband’s Notice of this Incompleteness and Emergency Motion for an Extension of Time to file his Opening Brief remained unaddressed through its Dec.
-2 filing deadline and even for 4 weeks afterward, until Dec.
-30. At that time, a single Justice (Associate Justice Waples, or “AJW”) issued an Order essentially ignoring all of the issues raised in the Husband’s Notice and Motion and directed Husband to file a second Brief by Jan.
-29 or forgo the appeal.
-Husband’s Jan.
-29 Brief identified not only the due process issues raised by TJS’s rulings but also those of AJW and noted that, under the Court’s Rules, both judges must disqualify themselves.
+Given TJS’s many and clear errors, Husband nevertheless appealed, but the appeal record omits 10 of Husband’s admitted Exhibits (and this despite that it included all 14 of Wife’s Exhibits though none was admitted.
+Husband’s Notice of the record error remained unaddressed through the Dec.
+2 deadline for his Opening Brief.
+Instead, a single Associate Justice (“AJW”) issued Dec.
+4 and 30 Orders ignoring all of the issues raised in the Husband’s Notice and then, just days before Wife’s response to the Dec.
+2 Brief was due, directed Husband to file a second Brief (still without use of the excluded Exhibits) and gave Wife a 30- to 60-day extension to respond to all of the arguments made Dec.
+2. Husband’s second brief thus identified not only the due process failures by TJS but also AJW and noted that, under them Court’s A.O.
+10, Canon 3.E.1, both judges must disqualify themselves.

 EXHIBITS: